Geodesics from Quantum Field Theory: A Case Study in AdS: Introduction and Outline

 At the same time, relativistic localization is famously subtle.
 The classic analyses of Newton and Wigner, Wightman and Hegerfeldt make clear that sharply localized position eigenstates are not innocuous physical objects in relativistic quantum theory \cite{Newton:1949,Wightman:1962,Hegerfeldt1974,Hegerfeldt1998}.
 Any attempt to extract geodesic motion from quantum states must therefore be formulated with some care.

 Two broad motivations sit in the background of the present work.
 The first is the origin of the bulk radial coordinate in holography, as we mentioned above.
 The second is the emergence of the black hole interior: our proximate cause being the calculations in \cite{Burman1,Burman2}.
-We will not make direct progress on either of these questions here, and the present paper is modest in scope.
-But a controlled understanding of how an approximately localized bulk trajectory emerges from quantum data is a natural prerequisite for both problems.
+A controlled understanding of how an approximately localized bulk trajectory emerges from quantum data is a natural prerequisite for both problems.
 Before one can ask how a boundary description organizes an entire bulk region, or more ambitiously an interior region, one should first understand how it organizes the kinematics of an ordinary semiclassical particle in the bulk.

 One aim of this paper is to make the emergence of geodesic motion from quantum field theory precise in two complementary ways.
 The first is intrinsically covariant and makes no reference to a position operator.
 Starting from the expectation value of the stress tensor, we define a center-of-mass trajectory by taking the energy-weighted centroid on a constant-time slice, and show that in the monopole approximation it obeys the geodesic equation in a general background spacetime.
 In this sense, the construction may be viewed as a quantum-field-theoretic analogue of the Mathisson--Papapetrou--Dixon framework familiar from classical general relativity \cite{Mathisson1937,Papapetrou:1951,Dixon1970I,Dixon1970II,Dixon1974III}.
 The second approach is more directly operatorial.
 In the concrete setting of AdS$_3$ (but it allows generalizations to broad classes of spacetimes), we use the Klein--Gordon inner product together with the completeness of the modes to construct position operators whose expectation values can be evaluated in arbitrary one-particle states.